QMSTR/qmstr/doc/content/WIP/validation/_index.md

   * On the build side, the demo should build curl and create the .deb packages for it, as well as the manifests for the packages.
   * On the validation side, the demo should validate the packages against the generated manifests.

-The valudation feature will be merged into the QMSTR master branch after this deminstration.
+The valudation feature will be merged into the QMSTR master branch after this demonstration.

 ### QMSTR 0.7: TRL 7